tiarno/reachtim/content/articles/monitor01.md

 ### What's changed  {: .article-title}

-- updated psutil
+- updated psutil, pymongo
 - changed web server from `bottle.py` to NodeJs/Express
 - changed from jquery to CDN + Chart.js

-The code for this article and the next two parts are available now on my [GitHub Repo](https://github.com/tiarno/psmonitor)
+The code for this article and the next two parts will become available on my [GitHub Repo](https://github.com/tiarno/psmonitor)

 The old version is the `python2` branch.
 The default branch (`master`) has the code we're going over in this article.
+This first (python) part is there now.

+### Introduction {: .article-title}

 This three-part article enables you to create your own system-monitoring web page.
 You'll use Python (the `psutil` package), NodeJS, and HTML+ChartJs.